SebKuzminsky/po4a/CONTRIBUTING.md

   - Interrupt it if the MANIFEST is out of sync, and then fix it by adding the missing files to MANIFEST (or MANIFEST.SKIP if they should not be released to the users)
+- Commit your changes, eg with commit log like "Releasing v0.XXX"
 - Tag the git and push it: `git tag v0.XXX && git push tags`
 - Edit the release on [GitHub](https://github.com/mquinson/po4a/releases).
-  Reuse the release name and paste the changelog of this release.
+  - Reuse the release name and paste the changelog of this release.
+  - Also upload the tarball to the github release: the file META.yml is missing from the tarball generated automatically (see #115).
 - Announce the release on the Mailing List.

 - Put a template in NEWS (using `figlet v0.XXX`)